The Lifespan of our Universe: Towards the future

+and then approaches zero.
 Note that in this approximation, we treat the axion as matter density for $t>t_0$ (before which it is dark energy) till the end~\eqref{eq:omega_phi_approximation}.
 Therefore, the crunching phase is not simply time reversal of the expanding phase.

 The lifespan can be estimated as one cycle of eq.~\eqref{eq:a}, when $a \to 0$,

 By taking the best-fit data $\Omega_\Lambda = -1.61$~\eqref{eq:best-fit}, one obtains $a_{\rm max}=1.17$ and a universe of lifespan $T \simeq 30.9$~Gyr.
 The crunching phase takes up $\sim 39\%$ of the total lifespan.